sparkflows/sparkflows-docs/docs/snowflake/writing-snowflake.rst

    :alt: snowflake
    :width: 90%

-Once the workflow is executed successfully, the CSV File will be Written to Snowflake Table
+Once the workflow is executed successfully, the incoming dataframe would be written to Snowflake Table

 .. figure:: ..//_assets/snowflake/8.PNG
    :alt: snowflake